 From September 2014 Statements of Special Educational Needs and Learning Difficulty Assessments were replaced by Education, Health and Care (EHC) plans.

-Education, Health and Care plans set out what a child or young person wants to achieve (educational, health, and life goals) and what support they need to reach their goals.
+Education, Health and Care plans (EHC Plan) set out what a child or young person with additional needs wants to achieve (educational, health, and life goals) and what support they need to reach their goals.

 Crucial: Usually it will be the school or learning provider applying for the EHC, but families can also make an application.
-You can find out how to apply for an Education Health and Care Plan here.
+Find out about applying for an Education, Health and Care Plan assessment in Oxfordshire.

-EHCs plan will put all the support you need in one record, along with your goals and ambitions.
-It will also help the different agencies that provide your education, health and social care support work to more closely together.
-This will help you achieve your aims and get the best support.
+Your EHC plan puts all the support you need in one record, along with your goals and ambitions.
+This helps the different agencies that provide your education, health and social care support work more closely together.
+It also makes sure that your wishes, ambitions and aspirations are included.
+This helps you achieve your aims and get the best support.